-Cystic fibrosis is a genetic disease where patients produce too much thick, sticky mucus that damages many organs, particularly the lungs and digestive tract.
-The amount and thickness of the mucus are controlled by chloride channels, which are cell proteins that help move salts and water across cells membranes.
-Patients with cystic fibrosis have a mutation in the CFTR gene, causing them to have faulty chloride channel proteins.
+Cystic fibrosis is a genetic disease where patients produce too much thick, sticky mucus that damages numerous organs, but particularly the lungs and digestive tract.
+The amount and thickness of the mucus are controlled by chloride channels, which are cellular proteins that help move salts and water across cell membranes.
+Patients with cystic fibrosis have one or more mutations in the CFTR gene that affects the workings of chloride channel proteins.

 How Orkambi works

-Orkambi is a combination of two compounds — lumacaftor and ivacaftor (FDA-approved in 2012 for the treatment of cystic fibrosis and marketed as Kalydeco).
-These compounds target the defective chloride channel.
+Orkambi is a combination of two compounds — lumacaftor and ivacaftor (the latter FDA-approved in 2012 to treat cystic fibrosis patients with rarer mutations and marketed as Kalydeco).
+These compounds target the defective chloride channels.
 Lumacaftor increases the amount of this channel on cell surfaces, while ivacaftor helps defective channels work better.
 Together, they maintain the balance between salt and water, keeping mucus from clogging the ducts of organs.

-Everyone inherits two copies of the CFTR gene — one from each parent.
-There are over 1,700 mutations that have been found in the CFTR gene.
-Orkambi works for those with two copies of the F508del variant of the CFTR mutation, the most common mutation in patients with cystic fibrosis worldwide.
+Everyone inherits two copies of each gene, including the CFTR gene.
+More than 1,700 mutations have been found in the CFTR gene.
+Orkambi works for patients with the F508del mutation in both copies the CFTR gene, the most common mutation in people with cystic fibrosis worldwide.

 Orkambi in clinical trials

-Orkambi was initially approved in 2015 for patients, ages 12 and above, based on the results of three Phase 3 clinical trials: TRAFFIC (NCT01807923), TRANSPORT (NCT01807949), and PROGRESS (NCT01931839).
-The TRAFFIC and TRANSPORT studies collectively looked at 1,108 cystic fibrosis patients with two copies of the F508del mutation and found that patients who took either 400 mg or 600 mg of lumacaftor plus 250 mg of ivacaftor every morning (combo tablet) and another 250 mg of ivacaftor at night for six months had much better lung function, fewer hospital admissions, and lower antibiotic usage.
+Orkambi was initially approved by the FDA in 2015 for patients ages 12 and older, based on the results of three Phase 3 clinical trials: TRAFFIC (NCT01807923), TRANSPORT (NCT01807949), and PROGRESS (NCT01931839).
+The TRAFFIC and TRANSPORT trials collectively looked at 1,108 cystic fibrosis patients with two copies of the F508del mutation and found that patients taking either 400 mg or 600 mg of lumacaftor plus 250 mg of ivacaftor every morning (as a combo tablet) and another 250 mg of ivacaftor at night for six months had much better lung function, fewer hospital admissions, and lower antibiotic usage than placebo.

-Patients were then invited to the extension PROGRESS trial, continuing on the same dosages they were assigned to in TRAFFIC and TRANSPORT — with those in placebo groups moving to 600 mg of lumacaftor plus 250 mg of ivacaftor every morning plus ivacaftor at night — and evaluated for two years.
-The PROGRESS study confirmed that long-term Orkambi usage could also improve lung function, maintain patients’ body-mass index (a measure of body weight for height), and was safe and tolerable.
+Patients were then invited to the extension PROGRESS trial, continuing on the same dosages assigned in TRAFFIC and TRANSPORT — with those in placebo groups moving to 600 mg of lumacaftor plus 250 mg of ivacaftor every morning plus ivacaftor at night — and evaluated for two years.
+Results from the PROGRESS study confirmed that long-term Orkambi use could also improve lung function, maintain a healthier body-mass index (a measure of body weight for height), and was safe and well-tolerated.

-In 2016, FDA approval for Orkambi was expanded to include CF patients ages 6 to 11 with two copies of the F508del mutation, a decision that allows an estimated 2,400 more children in the U.S. to benefit from this treatment.
-Two Phase 3 clinical trials (NCT01897233 and NCT02514473) were carried out in patients in this age group.
-In both, treatment-group patients were given 200 mg lumacaftor and 250 mg ivacaftor every 12 hours for six months.
-Like in previous studies, children in these trials showed improvements in lung function, and Orkambi’s use was safe and tolerable.
+FDA approval for Orkambi was expanded to include CF patients ages 6 to 11 with two copies of the F508del mutation in 2016, a decision that allowed an estimated 2,400 more children in the U.S. access to this treatment.
+This expansion was supported by two Phase 3 clinical trials (NCT01897233 and NCT02514473) carried out in patients in this age group.
+Patients in both studies were given 200 mg of lumacaftor and 250 mg of ivacaftor every 12 hours for six months.
+Like in previous studies, children in these trials showed improvements in lung function, and Orkambi was safe and well-tolerated.

-Orkambi is available as single-pill tablets containing dosages of either lumacaftor 100 mg/ivacaftor 125 mg (patients ages 6 to 12) or lumacaftor 200 mg/ivacaftor 125mg (ages 12 and older).
-Orkambi should be taken every 12 hours with fat-containing foods, such dairy products, nuts, and avocados, as fat helps the body better absorb the medication.
+Orkambi is available as tablets or as granules (for 2–5 year olds) with doses of lumacaftor at 100 mg and ivacaftor at 125 mg for patients weighing less than 31 pounds/14 kilograms, or lumacaftor at 150 mg and ivacaftor at 188mg for patients weighing 31 pounds/14 kilograms or more.
+Orkambi should be taken every 12 hours with fat-containing foods, such as dairy products, nuts, and avocados, as fat helps the body better absorb the medication.

-The most common side effects associated with Orkambi use include breathing problems or chest tightness, nausea, diarrhea, stomach discomfort, cold symptoms (a sore throat and runny nose), fatigue, rash, or irregular menstrual periods.
-Children may experience headaches, stuffy noses, stomach pain, and an increase in the amount of phlegm.
+The most common side effects associated with Orkambi use include breathing problems or chest tightness, nausea, diarrhea, stomach discomfort, cold symptoms such as a sore throat and runny nose, fatigue, rash, or irregular menstrual periods.
+Children may experience headaches, a stuffy nose, stomach pain, and an increase in the amount of phlegm.